Another surge in the ICU: the Delta variant “hunts” the unvaccinated population

 Hypoxia means oxygen is not getting into your blood at sufficient levels.
 It is also known as oxygen starvation.
 Blood carries oxygen to the cells throughout your body to keep them healthy, so hypoxia can cause myriad problems, some minor and others severely damaging — anything from headaches and shortness of breath to heart failure and brain damage.

 Hsieh said that even among patients who survive, oxygen often remains an issue.
+If you are in need of oxygen supplementation then you can visit medical gas outlets for available tanks.

 “I had a couple of patients who had prolonged hospital stays and made it out, thankfully,” he said.
 “And in those patients, unfortunately, my guess is that they will probably require long-term oxygen.
 COVID-19 can cause long term damage to the lung resulting in pulmonary fibrosis, in which basically your lungs scar.
 And those scarred lungs are no longer able to exchange oxygen and carbon dioxide.
 So, often supplemental oxygen is used to increase the percentage of oxygen in the air that you breath, that will allow the body to function.”